-Make sure you air your house out every day in the colder months.
-Open the doors and windows and let the fresh air in to help dry out your home.
+Make sure you air your house out, even in the colder months.
+Open the doors and windows on fine days and let the fresh air in to help dry out your home and reduce mould.

 - Healthy environments Auckland Regional Public Health Service, NZ, 2019